Envek/rubyworld-keep-it-ruby/slides.md

  - Complexity: **replace your code with a microservice**

-   Throw away all these backround jobs, and replace them with a simple URL construction.
+   Throw away all these background jobs, and replace them with a simple URL construction.

  - Latency: **dedicated service that do only images processing**